LDODK

-LDODK (Leer Door Oefening De Korfbalsport) is a Dutch korfball club located in Gorredijk, Netherlands.
-The club is a fusion between club from the towns of Gorredijk and Ter Wispel. club is The team plays in green shirts and black shorts / skirts.
+LDODK (Leer Door Oefening De Korfbalsport) is a Dutch korfball club in Gorredijk, Netherlands.
+The club was founded in 1996 after a fusion between clubs from the towns of Gorredijk and Ter Wispel.
+The team plays in green shirts and black shorts / skirts.

 History

 Since the promotion to the Korfbal League after the 2011/2012 season LDODK has been represented in the top division for 4 season now.